-SDRs are also faced with a lot of ‘no’s in just one day.
+SDRs are also faced with many ‘no’s in just one day.
 On top of their many responsibilities, the job can be exceptionally challenging.

-Thus, resilience and grit are good qualities of an SDR, so they can overcome obstacles, learn from mistakes, and find the motivation to work persistently.
+Thus, resilience and grit are good qualities of an SDR to overcome obstacles, learn from mistakes, and find the motivation to work persistently.

 The sales industry is an ever-changing field that requires shifts in sales techniques as times change.
-SDRs must be able to adapt to changes, different customers, different working routines and more.
+SDRs must adapt to changes, different customers, different working routines, and more.

 Therefore, the SDR that moves with the change, instead of freezing when faced with new work conditions, is the kind that a business benefits from.